coding-the-humanities/Mozilla-Festival/README.md

 but is almost completely ignored by the education system.
 Here coding is still located in the STEM departments and taught as a computational skill.

-The talk will conclude with a discussion of how the discipline of computer science and that of the humanities can inform each other to produce more effective and creative solutions to both teaching abstractions and developing abstractions.
-As well as exploring the tools and methods needed to progress these innovations.
+The talk will conclude with a workshop where participants will collaborate on curriculum modules focused specifically on facilitaitign the computational answering humanities questions, as well as teaching students with a humanities background.

 ## How do you see that working?

+### Presentation

 - _Introduction to Coding for the Humanities program_ (Jan Hein)